-As of March 31, 2024 June 30, 2024, the principal legal and administrative proceedings in which the Company was involved, or which had been terminated during 2024, relate to Safety-Kleen product liability cases and Superfund proceedings.
+As of June 30, 2024 September 30, 2024, the principal legal and administrative proceedings in which the Company was involved, or which had been terminated during 2024, relate to Safety-Kleen product liability cases and Superfund proceedings.

 Safety-Kleen Product Liability Cases: Safety-Kleen, Inc. ("Safety-Kleen"), which is a legal entity acquired by the Company in 2012, has been named as a defendant in certain product liability cases that are currently pending in various courts and jurisdictions throughout the United States.
-As of March 31, 2024 June 30, 2024, there were approximately 70 72 proceedings (excluding cases which have been settled but not formally dismissed) wherein persons claim personal injury resulting from the use of Safety-Kleen's parts cleaning equipment or cleaning products.
+As of June 30, 2024 September 30, 2024, there were approximately 72 71 proceedings (excluding cases which have been settled but not formally dismissed) wherein persons claim personal injury resulting from the use of Safety-Kleen's parts cleaning equipment or cleaning products.
 These proceedings typically involve allegations that the solvent used in Safety-Kleen's parts cleaning equipment contains contaminants and/or that Safety-Kleen's recycling process does not effectively remove the contaminants that become entrained in the solvent during their use.
 In addition, certain claimants assert that Safety-Kleen failed to warn adequately the product user of potential risks, including a historic failure to warn that solvent contains trace amounts of toxic or hazardous substances such as benzene.

 The Company maintains insurance that it believes will provide coverage for these product liability claims (over amounts accrued for self-insured retentions and deductibles in certain limited cases), except for punitive damages to the extent not insurable under state law or excluded from insurance coverage.
 The Company historically has vigorously defended, and intends to continue to vigorously defend, itself and the safety of its products against all of these claims.
 Such matters are subject to many uncertainties and outcomes are not predictable with assurance.
-Consequently, the Company is unable to ascertain the ultimate aggregate amount of monetary liability or financial impact with respect to these matters as of March 31, 2024 June 30, 2024.
-From January 1, 2024 to March 31, 2024 June 30, 2024, four nine product liability claims were settled or dismissed.
+Consequently, the Company is unable to ascertain the ultimate aggregate amount of monetary liability or financial impact with respect to these matters as of June 30, 2024 September 30, 2024.
+From January 1, 2024 to June 30, 2024 September 30, 2024, nine 14 product liability claims were settled or dismissed.
 Due to the nature of these claims and the related insurance, the Company did not incur any expense as insurance provided coverage in full for all such claims.
 Safety-Kleen may be named in similar, additional lawsuits in the future, including claims for which insurance coverage may not be available.

-Superfund Proceedings: The Company has been notified that either the Company (which, since December 28, 2012, has included Safety-Kleen) or the prior owners of certain of the Company's facilities for which the Company may have certain indemnification obligations has since acquired have been identified as potentially responsible parties ("PRPs") or potential PRPs of indemnification obligations in connection with 131 sites which are subject to or are proposed to become subject to proceedings under federal or state Superfund laws.
-Of the 131 Superfund related sites, six involve facilities that are now owned or leased by the Company and 125 involve third-party sites to which either received waste potentially shipped by the Company or the prior owners of certain of facilities the Company's facilities shipped waste.
-Company has since acquired.
+Superfund Proceedings: The Company has been notified that either the Company or the prior owners of certain facilities the Company has since acquired have been identified as potentially responsible parties ("PRPs") or potential PRPs of indemnification obligations in connection with 131 sites which are subject to or are proposed to become subject to proceedings under federal or state Superfund laws.
+Of the 131 Superfund related sites, six involve facilities that are now owned or leased by the Company and 125 involve third-party sites which received waste potentially shipped by the Company or the prior owners of certain facilities the Company has since acquired.
 Of the 125 third-party sites, 30 are now settled, 13 are currently requiring expenditures on remediation and 82 are not currently requiring expenditures on remediation.